Japanese Rental Income Tax Return for Non-Resident Property Owners

 For current pricing, see our fees page.

-If you receive rental income from Japanese real estate while living outside Japan, please contact us with your property location, rental status, and prior filing history.
+If you receive rental income from Japanese real estate while living outside Japan, use our English contact form to send only basic information about your country of residence, property location, rental status, and prior filing history.
+The initial suitability check is free.
+A paid written review or other engagement begins only after we propose the scope and fee and you accept them.

 Official References